 As individuals are performing an exchange of financial disclosures, couples can gain a better understanding of their partner’s financial position, and become informed of any significant debts that they were previously unaware of.
 A prenup can provide individuals with clarity regarding what debts they may be responsible for during and after marriage.

 With a written agreement in place, couples can mitigate future disputes and in the event of dissolution, provide for a quicker and less costly divorce resolution.
-Working with a skilled attorney in Connecticut is the best way to execute an enforceable premarital contract that protects your interests.
+Working with a skilled prenuptial agreement attorney in Connecticut is the best way to execute an enforceable contract that protects your interests.

 No one wants to think of the prospect of divorce when planning a marriage, but prenups offer many benefits to engaged couples.
 Entering into a prenuptial agreement can help you protect your assets and avoid confusion and conflict in the event of divorce or death.

 It is not advised that couples execute a prenup on their own as the ultimate contract needs to meet the statutory standard.
 Our Connecticut prenuptial agreement lawyers can work with you to draft, review, and negotiate your premarital contract to ensure it meets your individualized needs.
 Contact us today to schedule a consultation and discuss your situation with an attorney.